shenhuiying2017/azure-docs.es-es/articles/batch/batch-dotnet-get-started.md

 Después, se crea un grupo de nodos de proceso en la cuenta de Lote con una llamada a `CreatePoolAsync`. `CreatePoolAsync` usa el método [BatchClient.PoolOperations.CreatePool][net_pool_create] para crear un grupo en el servicio Lote.

 ```
-private static async Task CreatePoolAsync(BatchClient batchClient, string poolId, IList<ResourceFile> resourceFiles)
+private static async Task CreatePoolAsync(
+    BatchClient batchClient,
+    string poolId,
+    IList<ResourceFile> resourceFiles)
 {
     Console.WriteLine("Creating pool [{0}]...", poolId);

     // Create the unbound pool.
-Until we call CloudPool.Commit() or CommitAsync(), no pool is actually created in the
+Until we call CloudPool.Commit() or CommitAsync(),
+    // no pool is actually created in the Batch service.
+This CloudPool instance is
-    // Batch service.
-This CloudPool instance is therefore considered "unbound," and we can modify its properties.
+    // therefore considered "unbound," and we can modify its properties.
     CloudPool pool = batchClient.PoolOperations.CreatePool(
 			poolId: poolId,
 			targetDedicated: 3,           // 3 compute nodes
-				virtualMachineSize: "small",  // single-core, 1.75 GB memory, 225 GB disk
+			virtualMachineSize: "small",  // single-core, 1.75 GB memory, 224 GB disk
+			cloudServiceConfiguration:
-				osFamily: "4");               // Windows Server 2012 R2
+			    new CloudServiceConfiguration(osFamily: "4")); // Win Server 2012 R2

-    // Create and assign the StartTask that will be executed when compute nodes join the pool.
+    // Create and assign the StartTask that will be executed when compute nodes join
-    // In this case, we copy the StartTask's resource files (that will be automatically downloaded
+    // the pool.
+In this case, we copy the StartTask's resource files (that will be
-    // to the node by the StartTask) into the shared directory that all tasks will have access to.
+    // automatically downloaded to the node by the StartTask) into the shared
+    // directory that all tasks will have access to.
     pool.StartTask = new StartTask
     {
-        // Specify a command line for the StartTask that copies the task application files to the
+        // Specify a command line for the StartTask that copies the task application
-        // node's shared directory.
-Every compute node in a Batch pool is configured with several
+        // files to the node's shared directory.
+Every compute node in a Batch pool
-        // pre-defined environment variables that you can reference by using commands or applications
+        // is configured with several pre-defined environment variables that you can
-        // run by tasks.
+        // reference by using commands or applications run by tasks.

-        // Since a successful execution of robocopy can return a non-zero exit code (e.g. 1 when one or
+        // Since a successful execution of robocopy can return a non-zero exit code
-        // more files were successfully copied) we need to manually exit with a 0 for Batch to recognize
+        // (e.g. 1 when one or more files were successfully copied) we need to
-        // StartTask execution success.
+        // manually exit with a 0 for Batch to recognize StartTask execution success.
         CommandLine = "cmd /c (robocopy %AZ_BATCH_TASK_WORKING_DIR% %AZ_BATCH_NODE_SHARED_DIR%) ^& IF %ERRORLEVEL% LEQ 1 exit 0",
         ResourceFiles = resourceFiles,
         WaitForSuccess = true